SingaporeJS/talk.js/README.md

 # talk.js

-A monthly meet up for all things JavaScript, Node.js, and the modern web in Singapore.
+> _A monthly meet up for all things JavaScript, Node.js, and the modern web._

 ## 📅 Schedule